 Proposition 3.
-If $D(\pi,\xi)$ is strictly concave in π for all ξ , then the holding cost and the price are strictly larger with preference uncertainty than with known preferences.
+If $D(\pi, \xi)$ is strictly concave in π for all ξ , then the holding cost and the price are strictly larger with preference uncertainty than with known preferences.

-Concavity implies that, under preference uncertainty, the increase in demand of low-valuation traders dominates the decrease for high-valuation traders.14 To illustrate the proposition, con-
+Concavity implies that, under preference uncertainty, the increase in demand of low-valuation traders dominates the decrease for high-valuation traders.17 To illustrate the proposition, consider the iso-elastic utility: